 We are also committed to giving our children a maths curriculum which allows them to apply mathematical concepts into real life situations.
 Children will be given the opportunity to discuss, reason and problem solve in real life contexts as well as having the chance to practise fluency in mathematics (solving basic calculations).
 We aim to develop confident and resilient mathematicians with a growth mindset and a love of learning maths.

 Mathletics is an on line learning resource that is utilised to support maths learning both at school and at home.
 Every child, from year 1 through to year six, has access to the Mathletics website, with a personal login.
-Teachers select Mathletics activities for the children to complete for homework on a weekly basis as well as ensuring that the children have access to other areas of the website if they wish to complete additional activities and challenges.
+Teachers select Mathletics activities for the children to complete for homework on a weekly basis as well as ensuring that the children have access to other areas of the website if they wish to complete additional activities and challenges, such as 'Live mathletics.'

 Master of Tables (MOT)